bheimbu/evolutionary_ecology/docs/source/second_week.rst

 """"""

 .. important::
-      Read the section about 'Alignment'.
+      Read the section about :ref:`Alignment`.

 Task 2